tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - "Our own minds is what created fear and our own mind is the only thing that can smash through it"
 - Ask yourself: 'Do I want to change this?
 Why do I want to change this?'
 What stands to happen if I don't change this?
 What stands to happen if I don't change this?'
 - accepting that something is going to happen and that the only thing we can control is how we choose to response is where EI comes in.

+# Empathy
+- Sympathy is feeling sorry for someone where as empathy is recognizing the emotional response someone is having and how it feels to have that emotional response
+  - Putting yourself in their shoes is dangerous because that typically comes with judgement
+  - We don't need to know what has happened, just recognize what emotion and the severity of that emotion

+## Steps to Empathy
+- Recognize which emotion the person is feeling
+- Recall the last time you felt that emotion
+  - What was the best and worst thing someone could have said or done to you in that moment
+  - First thing we want is to be heard
+- Respond
+  - Help the other person gain control of their emotions and feel a connection

+### Strategies
+- Listen and ask open questions
+  - Do not interrupt just listen, ask open ended question to keep them talking
+  - You will know they are done talking when they ask a question
+- Acknowledge and Pause
+  - Doesn't mean agreeing with the emotional response
+  - Acknowledge what has happened and the circumstances
+  - Pause is to ensure they have said everything they want/need to say
+- How do we fix this?
+  - Majority of people in this state already know what they want to happen
+- Actions
+  - List and confirm actions that will be taken, committing to time frame and ownership
+  - Following through with commitments is crucial
+- Support
+  - Say "What else can I do to help?"
 # [Fixed Mindset vs Growth Mindset](https://biglifejournal.com/blogs/blog/fixed-mindset-vs-growth-mindset-examples)
 - I'm either good at something or I'm not -> **I can improve my skills with effort and practice**
 - when people give me feedback, it feels like criticism -> **I appreciate when people give me feedback ,it helps me learn and grow**